Privacy Policy

 Last updated: April 24, 2026

 This page explains what data flows through LumaBrowser and lumabyte.com, where it goes, and what you can do about it.
-Our Telemetry & Privacy page has the detailed, per-event view for the app itself; this page is the umbrella policy that covers the app, the website, billing, and licensing together.
+The app itself is deliberately quiet: it has no third-party analytics or crash reporting.
+The only thing LumaBrowser sends to us is a lightweight version check-in and, on the Community tier, the page templates you generate.
+This is the umbrella policy covering the app, the website, billing, and licensing together.

 On this page